 No one type of filling is best for everyone.
 What’s right for you will be determined by the extent of the repair, whether you have allergies to certain materials, where in your mouth the filling is needed, and the cost.
-Considerations for different materials include:

-• Composite (plastic) resins are matched to be the same color as your teeth and therefore used where a natural appearance is desired.
+• Composite (plastic) resins are matched to be the same colour as your teeth and therefore used where a natural appearance is desired.
 The ingredients are mixed and placed directly into the cavity, where they harden.
 Composites may not be the ideal material for large fillings as they may chip or wear over time.
 They can also become stained from coffee, tea or tobacco, and do not last as long as other types of fillings generally from three to 10 years.